 Your letter writers must submit their letter electronically through the AMCAS Letter Writer Application or Interfolio.
 You do not review or submit your own letters of recommendation.

-If you are applying through multiple services, AMCAS, TMDSAS, AACOMAS, etc., Interfolio acts as a go-between so that writers only need to upload once.
+If you are applying through multiple services, such as AMCAS, TMDSAS, AACOMAS, etc., Interfolio acts as a go-between, so writers only need to upload once.
 They will still need their unique seven-digit Letter ID for your letter to be matched to your application.
 There is a small yearly fee to use Interfolio’s Dossier Deliver service.

 Letters submitted through either process will be marked as received—immediately with AMCAS, or within three days with Interfolio.
 Contact your letter writer and ask them to submit the letter again, if a letter is not marked as received by the deadline you provided.